The Unjournal · Pivotal Questions Initiative

 Integrating wellbeing over time is meaningful.
 May fail if adaptation returns people to baseline, or if respondents reinterpret the scale over time (response shift).

-Cross-domain capture
+Cross-domain capture (contested)

 Time structure and discounting

-The time structure shows how WELLBY estimation requires assumptions about effect persistence.
-Most studies measure outcomes at baseline and one or two follow-ups;[15]E.g., Haushofer & Shapiro (2016, 2018) measure SWB at 9 months and 3 years after Kenya cash transfers; StrongMinds studies typically follow up at 3-6 months post-treatment. extrapolating beyond measured timepoints involves uncertainty:
+Most studies measure outcomes at baseline and one or two follow-ups;[15]LMIC examples: Haushofer & Shapiro (2016, 2018) measure SWB at 9 months and 3 years after Kenya cash transfers; StrongMinds studies typically follow up at 3-6 months post-treatment; GiveDirectly studies (Kenya, Uganda) measure at 1-3 years; BRAC graduation programs measure at 2+ years.
+Most LMIC wellbeing RCTs have 1-2 follow-up points with limited long-term tracking. extrapolating beyond measured timepoints requires assumptions about persistence (does the effect last?) and discounting (are future wellbeing gains worth less than present ones?).

 Response Shift: a distinct threat